Summer Programs FAQ

 - Do I need to have health insurance to participate in CED Summer Programs?

 Anyone who is eligible can apply to the CED Summer Programs.
-Please refer to the main pages of the individual programs for specific eligibility criteria (embARC, DISC, Summer [In]stitute) and to the Application and Admissions page.
+Please refer to the main pages of the individual programs for specific eligibility criteria (embARC, DISC, Summer [In]stitute, and Design + Build Bootcamp) and to the Application and Admissions page.
 We encourage international students as well as minorities and first generation college students to apply.

-Students must complete an online application via SlideRoom and pay the application fee before submitting the application.
+Students must complete an online application via SlideRoom and pay the application fee before submitting their application.
+Applications open in mid-December.
 You can preview the application form by clicking on the link of your desired program and click “Preview Full Application” on the bottom of the page.

-The general application requirements for each of the summer programs can also be found on the Application & Registration page.
+You can find the general application requirements for each of the summer programs on the Application & Admissions page.

-Yes, international students are encouraged to apply to any of the CED Summer Programs, based on eligibility.
+Yes, international students are encouraged to apply to the academic CED Summer Programs, based on eligibility.
 Once accepted to the on-campus program, UC Berkeley Summer Sessions will guide students through the steps of the student visa application process.
-International students will be enrolled in the course for five units of credit, which is the minimum amount required to be considered a full-time student and eligible for a visa.
+International students have to enroll in the course for five units of credit, which is the minimum amount required to be considered a full-time student and eligible for a visa.
 Please make note of special deadlines for international students with visa requirements.

-No, CED Summer Programs are immersive, full-time programs and require a high level of engagement and commitment.
+We welcome UC Berkeley students to the DISC program — or under special circumstances to the Summer [In]stitute.
+These academic CED Summer Programs, however, are intensive full-time programs and require a very high level of engagement and commitment.
 Therefore, we require you to formally apply and show your qualifications and interest.

 Yes, the College of Environmental Design offers the following summer programs: